As seen in:

 You should carefully consider the following points when you compare pet travel insurance:

-- How often am I planning to take my pet abroad with me?
+- How often do I intend to take your pet abroad with me?
 Do you need a single-trip or multi-trip policy?

 - What exactly do I need cover for?
 Is it for basic vet treatment, accidental cover or your pet getting lost or stolen?
 This will impact the price of your cover.